About the Celtic Junction Arts Review

 muralsilliness500

-1. We welcome interesting and substantive articles in a polished and finished form on the following topics related to Irish and/or Celtic domains: the visual and performing arts, Irish language and literature, history and literature, family history, creative writing, the Irish in Minnesota and elsewhere, and/or connected to the Irish College, the Celtic Junction, and its community of organizations, and contemporary and traditional Celtic arts.
+1. We welcome interesting and substantive articles in a polished and finished form on the following topics related to Irish and/or Celtic domains: the visual and performing arts, Irish language and literature, history and literature, family history, creative writing, the Irish in Minnesota and elsewhere, and/or connected to the education program, the Celtic Junction, and its community of organizations, and contemporary and traditional Celtic arts.

 2. We encourage local, national, and international submissions.